-This trip is basically motor vehicle-based sightseeing with some short hikes and village visits; it is suitable for all travelers in general good health.
+This trip is motor vehicle-based cultural sightseeing with some short hikes and village visits; it is suitable for all travelers in general good health.
 Hiking to Takstang Monastery in Paro can be strenuous, but you can rent ponies that can take you about two-thirds of the trail up but not further and not on the return trip down.
 Some sights require climbing of stairs.

-The longest drive in this trip will be four hours, from Punakha to Paro which can take from 4 to 5 hours.
-Otherwise, drive times are short.
-We will certainly have occasional stops for photography and for refreshments.
+The longest drive in this trip will be five hours, from Punakha to Paro and other days, we have a shorter ride.
+We will undoubtedly have occasional stops for photography and refreshments.
 Roads in the Himalaya are narrow, and some portions may be rough and damaged.
 The trip doesn't need you to be athletic; nonetheless, you are expected to participate in sightseeing and hiking, and so it's advisable that you keep yourself fit.
 If you are not leading an active life, please, start some exercises like jogging, swimming, cycling or practice some aerobics in the months before the trip.
-It’s your responsibility to determine that your fitness for this trip.
+It’s your responsibility to determine your fitness for this trip.
 If you have any health conditions, please consult your physician before you sign up for this trip.

 Accommodations and facilities

-The hotels are comfortable 3 to 4 star properties by local standard.
+The hotels are comfortable 3-star properties by local standard.
 Most hotels are locally managed small properties with traditional decor and friendly services and ensure adequate comfort.
-You will have en suite bathroom with 24 hour running hot and cold water.
-There may be disparity in the rooms and travelers of the same group may end up in two different types of rooms although you have paid the same amount.
-Listed below are your preferred hotels and if the listed hotels are not available, we will book you in a comparable properties.
+You will have en suite bathroom with 24-hour running hot and cold water.
+There may be the disparity in the rooms and travelers of the same group may end up in different types.